mehmandarov/randomstrings/README.md

 The example class `RandomStringsSupplier` shows you how to configure and define default values for variables.

 ### Health
 The health status can be used to determine if the 'computing node' needs to be discarded/restarted or not ([specification][3]).
+These probes (liveness, readiness, startup) are available at separate URLs and can easily be integrated with the Cloud's health checks as they return [HTTP codes (and human-readable)][11] responses.

-The class `ServiceHealthCheck` contains an example of a custom check which can be integrated to health status checks of the instance.
-The index page contains a link to the status data.
+The class [ServiceHealthCheck][12] contains an example of a custom check which can be integrated to health status checks of the instance.

+The [index page][13] contains a link to the status data.

 ### Metrics
 The Metrics exports _Telemetric_ data in a uniform way of system and custom resources ([specification][4]).